 about us

 Pollen Basket aims to explore and foster the relationships between people and pollinators through food.
-We make sweets and treats that celebrate the role that pollinators play in bringing us the food we eat by highlighting ingredients that are dependent on or benefit from pollinators.
+We make sweets and treats that celebrate the role that pollinators play in bringing us the foods we eat by highlighting ingredients that are dependent on or benefit from pollinators.
 Food can be an incredible connector between people and cultures, but at Pollen Basket, we also see it connecting us to other living beings that we share the planet with.
 We hope to spark your interest and thoughtfulness about the interactions and relationships in the world around you.

 our mission